tensorflow/model-analysis/g3doc/faq.md

 ![MultiClassConfusionMatrixAtThresholds vs Binarized](images/multi_class_vs_binarized_metric_calculations.png)

+### Why do my precision@1 and recall@1 metrics have the same value?

+At a top k value of 1 precision and recall are the same thing.
+Precision is equal to `TP / (TP + FP)` and recall is equal to `TP / (TP + FN)`.
+The top prediction is always positive and will either match or not match the label.
+In other words, with `N` examples, `TP + FP = N`.
+However, if the label doesn't match the top prediction, then this also implies a non-top k prediction was matched and with top k set to 1, all non-top 1 predictions will be 0.
+This implies FN must be `(N - TP)` or `N = TP + FN`.
+The end result is `precision@1 = TP / N = recall@1`.
+Note that this only applies when there is a single label per example, not for multi-label.

 ### Why do I get an error about prediction key not found?

 Some model's output their prediction in the form of a dictionary.
 For example, a